Nerwyn/android-tv-card/info.md

 A remote card for Home Assistant that also allows for a greater level of customization and keyboard entry for multiple platforms.
 Works with the [Android TV Remote](https://www.home-assistant.io/integrations/androidtv_remote/) integration by default but can be customized for use with any media platform.

 - Fully configurable and remappable touchpad that can now be used for any media platform.
-- Holding directional and volume keys causes them to repeat until let go, with navigation behavior tweaked to behave more like the Google TV remote.
+- Holding directional and volume keys causes them to repeat until let go and navigation behavior tweaked to behave more like the Google TV remote.
 - Organize buttons into alternating nested rows and columns to create highly customizable layouts.
 - Many more default [keys](https://github.com/Nerwyn/android-tv-card/blob/main/src/models/defaultKeys.ts) and [sources](https://github.com/Nerwyn/android-tv-card/blob/main/src/models/defaultSources.ts) with [SVG icons](https://github.com/Nerwyn/android-tv-card/blob/main/src/models/enums/svg.ts) to match the sources.
   - _Not all working or tested at this time, let me know if you find the correct source/activity for the broken ones!_